-The table below outlines Outback Stores' strategic priorities with their accompanying objectives, and the strategic pillars to which they relate.
-The corporate performance indicators and measures of success relate to the broader strategic priorities and provide a clear way to remain focused on our strategy and track outcomes.
+The table below outlines Outback Stores' strategic priorities, their accompanying objectives, and the strategic pillars to which they relate.
+The corporate performance indicators and measures of success relate to our broader strategic priorities and provide a clear way to remain focused on our strategy and track outcomes.

-STRATEGIC PRIORITIES OBJECTIVES SOCIAL CULTURAL COMMERCIAL CORPORATE PERFORMANCE INDICATORS MEASURES Continue to develop effective pricing strategies to ensure we lead the remote retail industry in affordability Engage and assist new 3 new store partnerships annually 1.
-BEST PRACTICE Provide a safe and secure work environment for both Outback Stores and non Outback Stores' employees, as well as external stakeholders remote communities in retail management Lead pricing Develop a culturally connected workforce within our organisation that resonates with the retail stores we support and manage affordability in remote community stores Relevant Basket check 2.
-HEALTH AND NUTRITION Ensure continuous monitoring and improvement of our existing Health and Nutrition Policy Reduce the comparative purchase 2.5% reduction annually Increase communication of key social benefits to all stakeholders, regarding health and nutrition outcomes of full sugar soft drinks in community stores Reduce the comparative amount of tobacco sticks being purchased 5% reduction annually Partner with industry stakeholders to increase our contribution in assisting with broader health outcomes in remote communities in community stores 3.
+STRATEGIC PRIORITIES OBJECTIVES SOCIAL CULTURAL COMMERCIAL CORPORATE PERFORMANCE INDICATORS MEASURES 1.
+BEST PRACTICE Continue to develop effective pricing strategies to ensure we lead the remote retail industry in affordability Engage and assist new 3 new store partnerships annually Relevant Basket check Provide a safe and secure work environment for both Outback Stores staff, contractors and the community remote communities in retail management Develop a culturally connected workforce within our organisation that resonates with the retail stores we support and manage Lead pricing affordability in remote community stores Ensure continuous monitoring and improvement of our existing Health and Nutrition Policy Reduce the proportion 2.5% reduction annually 2.
+HEALTH AND NUTRITION Improve communication of key social benefits to all stakeholders, regarding health and nutrition outcomes of full sugar soft drinks sold in community stores Reduce the rate of tobacco sales in 5% reduction annually Partner with industry stakeholders to enhance our contribution to broader health outcomes in remote communities community stores 3.
 ECONOMIC RESULTS Work with supported and managed stores to reinvest profits from their organisations back into their businesses, in line with their objectives Deliver financial outcomes as agreed 85% of stores Develop and offer financial services tailored for remote community organisations to assist with record-keeping and governance and approved by store board/directors in community stores 4.
-EMPLOYMENT, TRAINING AND PERSONAL Maintain "RTO" status with the view to expand our qualifications on scope and jurisdiction Employment of local Indigenous team members in remote retail stores in communites 85% of the total staffing DEVELOPMENT Continue to provide store employees with career development opportunities, to foster leadership potential within remote communities Permanent Indigenous employees enrolled in accredited training programmes 60% 5.
-COMMERCIAL Seek financial investment opportunities that will maximise commercial benefits for the business Deliver budgeted outcomes Exceed or meet operating profit/loss PRINCIPLES Continually improve business processes with a further view of being more efficient to reduce operating costs outcomes number
+EMPLOYMENT, TRAINING AND PERSONAL Maintain "RTO" status with a view to expand our qualifications and maintain career pathways for our staff Employ Indigenous team members in remote retail stores in communites 85% of the total staffing DEVELOPMENT Continue to provide store employees with career development opportunities, to foster leadership potential within remote communities Enroll permanent Indigenous employees in accredited training programmes 60% of permanent Indigenous employees 5.
+COMMERCIAL PRINCIPLES Seek financial investment opportunities that will maximise commercial benefits for the business Deliver budgeted Exceed or meet Continually improve business processes to maintain efficiency while reducing operating costs outcomes operating profit/loss number